Bug report #13297

 Basically, the same behaviour as previously reported, but in the latest release version.

-#2 Updated by Jamie Portman about 5 years ago
+#2 Updated by Jamie Portman over 5 years ago

 It was v2.10.1